jdelon02/agent-os/templates/standards/tech-stack.md

-# Tech Stack
+# {PROJECT_TYPE} Tech Stack

 > Version: 1.0.0
 > Last Updated: 2025-08-31

 ## Context

-This file is part of the Agent OS standards system.
-These global tech stack defaults are referenced by all product codebases when initializing new projects.
-Individual projects may override these choices in their `.agent-os/product/tech-stack.md` file.
+This file contains {PROJECT_TYPE}-specific technology stack recommendations.
+These choices extend the global Agent OS tech stack standards with {PROJECT_TYPE}-specific tools, frameworks, and libraries.
+This file is part of the Agent OS standards system and can be customized for your {PROJECT_TYPE} projects.

 ## Core Technologies